SmoothJing/MF-TFA_SD-MS/README.md

 # MF-TFA_SD-MS
 ## Introduction
 The official implementation of "A Singing Melody Extraction Network Via Self-Distillation and Multi-Level Supervision."
+Our paper has been accepted by 2025 ICASSP.

 We propose a singing melody extraction network consisting of five stacked multi-scale feature time-frequency ag-